danielpdaniel/phase-1-project-dog-walker-2000/README.md

 DOG WALKER 2000 is a game where you "walk" a dog around the screen to collect bones.

-    The game uses the Dog CEO API (https://dog.ceo/dog-api/) to generate 5 random dogs available in a dropdown menu.
-The user can select which dog they'd like to walk from this menu, then use the arrow keys to walk the selected dog all over the screen.
+    The app uses json-server and a db.json file to fetch info on 5 dogs then uses that info to populate a series of cards for each dog, as well as a dropdown menu that allows you to select which dog you'd like to play as.

     Pressing the "+" or "-" buttons will change how far the dog moves with each key-press.

+    The dog images were drawn by me, but are hosted on postimg.cc